Duel Mode: 1v1 Competitive Sudoku

 The most effective way to improve at Duels is to play them regularly while also training specific skills in Practice mode.
 Here is a development plan:

-- Graduate to Battle Royale.
-Once you are consistently winning Duels, test yourself in Battle Royale where the competition is stiffer and the pressure is higher.
+5. Move up to a bigger field.
+Once you are consistently winning Duels, test yourself in Battle Royale or Tournament, where the same race plays out against many more opponents.

 Duel Mode and the Broader Competitive Experience